find

 Limit the search to the current directory only (no recursion):find . -maxdepth 1 -type f -name "*.sh"Handling Special Characters:

-) to ensure it is selecting the correct files.
-Replace these actions with-print
+Always test yourfindcommand without destructive actions (like-deleteor-exec rm) to ensure it is selecting the correct files.
+Replace these actions with-printfirst.

 Conclusion and Further Reading